Women's

 When we started doing this in 2013, 99% of the women had never been screened.
 Over 7% had positive results.
 Thanks to HHP, nurses across Southeast Haiti have been trained in the VIA/Cryo technique at four Ministry of Health clinics in the Arrondissement of Belle-Anse.

-Ede Tèt Nou HHP staff launched this program in 2018 to teach women self-exams for breast cancer and bring cervical cancer detection and treatment to women in the most remote corners of our region.
+HHP staff launched this program in 2018 to teach women self-exams for breast cancer and bring cervical cancer detection and treatment to women in the most remote corners of our region.
 Using state-of-the-art HPV self-testing and thermocoagulation as well as self-breast exams with ultrasound backup, HHP has screened and treated 1,600 women across the Southeast Department, with a 23% positivity rate.
+In 2026, a generous donor provided us with the funds to have our lab process HPV self-tests, on site at our clinic.
+Ede Tèt Nou 2 is being launched this year, reaching over a thousand women with this new technology.

 Ann Bay Lavi Jaret (ABLJ) HHP midwife Ruth Lefleur heads this program that has trained 18 traditional birth-attendants (matwòn) and community health workers in three remote regions in our zone over a period of 24 months.
 Groups of six matwòn attended a five-month course that meets once a week and covers the basic principles of hygiene, safe birth practices, and recognition of high-risk conditions in pregnancy.
 Community health workers representing the three regions attend trainings on promoting family planning among their constituents.